spiral/docs/http/input.md

 dump($this->input->files->all());
 dump($this->input->files('upload'));

-//If you want to get finename pointing to file content you can use `uri` method, attention, this is not local filename
+//If you want to get finename pointing to file content you can use `localFilename` method, attention, this is not local filename
-//but unique stream uri which can work only inside spiral dump($input->files->uri('upload'));
+//but unique stream uri which can work only inside spiral dump($input->files->localFilename('upload'));
 ```

-> Per PSR all files will be organized to valid ieharhy, which differs from default way php handle uploaded files, you can use dot notation to access nested file instances.
+> Per PSR all files will be organized to valid hierarchy, which differs from default way php handle uploaded files, you can use dot notation to access nested file instances.

 ### Simplified methods
 In addition to data methods and InputBags `InputManager` provides set of methods to read various properties of active request.